reveal/revealjs.com/src/api/config.md

   // i.e. contained within a limited portion of the screen
   embedded: false,

-  // Flags if we should show a help overlay when the questionmark
+  // Flags if we should show a help overlay when the question-mark
   // key is pressed
   help: true,

+  // Flags if it should be possible to pause the presentation (blackout)
+  pause: true,

   // Flags if speaker notes should be visible to all viewers
   showNotes: false,

-  // Global override for autoplaying embedded media (video/audio/iframe)
+  // Global override for autolaying embedded media (video/audio/iframe)
   // - null:   Media will only autoplay if data-autoplay is present
   // - true:   All media will autoplay, regardless of individual setting
   // - false:  No media will autoplay, regardless of individual setting
   autoPlayMedia: null,

   // Global override for preloading lazy-loaded iframes
   // - null:   Iframes with data-src AND data-preload will be loaded when within
   //           the viewDistance, iframes with only data-src will be loaded when visible
   // - true:   All iframes with data-src will be loaded when within the viewDistance
   // - false:  All iframes with data-src will be loaded only when visible
   preloadIframes: null,

   // Can be used to globally disable auto-animation